 For more information see Section 30 of the Copyright, Designs and Patents Act 1988

 Parody, caricature and pastiche

-Limited amounts of copyright material may be used without the owner’s permission for the purpose of parody, caricature or pastiche.
+Section 30a.
+This allows for limited amounts of copyright material may be used without the owner’s permission for the purpose of parody, caricature or pastiche.
 Any use of material for these purposes is only allowed insofar as it can be considered “fair dealing”